 A while ago, the Nationals needed to sign a Jayson Werth to be that clubhouse leader.
 Someone has to be the adult in the room.
 That is why there are adult chaperones at the school dance.
 Come on people, what are we doing here?
 How did this ball get dropped.
 On top of that, who made the horrific decision to extend the entire coach staff on August 14?
 That is a rhetorical question because we know Dave Martinez initiated that action, and President of Baseball Operations, Mike Rizzo, greenlit this decision.

-So who is going to be the adult in the room and do what needs to happen?
-You know, admit you made a mistake in extending the coaching staff.
-The mistake was really made years ago when Kevin Long decided to take another job.
+The mistake was really made years ago when Nats’ former hitting coach, Kevin Long, decided to take another job with the rival Phillies in the same position.
 But the decision to hire Coles was a mistake from the onset.
 He was fired from Arizona for the same issues we see here.
 He was fired mid-season in 2021.
 Two years later, Arizona went to the World Series.

 “I’m not pinning it on one person or one group because we’re all in this together.
 But we’ve seen 40 days of the type of offensive production that wasn’t meeting our standards — and obviously well below average.
 We’ve seen that trend before, and I felt like I needed to address that trend.”